adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 - Make sure the buck converter can produce enough current to power the mcu and sensors
 - Verify the fact that the mosfet ground (carrying 6A) is connected to the ground plane
 - Test points
-- Scatter vias all around the PCB.
+- Scatter vias all around the PCB (explain the significance of this).
 - Review the PCB checklist.

 ## Safety